hritik0523/soc-lab-ssh-detection/README.md

 # 🔐 SOC Lab - SSH Brute Force Detection using Splunk

 ## 📌 Objective
-To simulate and detect SSH brute-force attacks using Splunk SIEM by analyzing authentication logs.
+This project simulates a real-world SSH brute-force attack and demonstrates how it can be detected using Splunk SIEM.

 ---